top of page

 Image showing 4 serial Nodes

-Step 3 - Colour space Transform (CST)
+Step 3 - Colour Space Transform (CST)

 Once you have created your 4 Nodes the next part of the process is to apply a 'Colour Space Transform' to your first Node and your end node.
 (If you don't know what a colour space Transform is, find out in our quick questions answer below.)
 Colour Space Transform can be found in your effects window at the top right corner of your screen.
 It is under the Resolve FX Color Tab.
 Drag this effect onto your first Node.